brimmann/powerk-vitepress/wad2/labs/l4-prevabc2478.md

      - Attendance History (Radio buttons: "Attended before" or "First time")
      - Interest in Future Sessions (Dropdown with options: "Yes" or "No")
      - Preferred Time (Time input)
-   - Ensure accessibility:
-     - Each field must have a corresponding `<label>` element.
-     - Text and email inputs should have **placeholders** (e.g., "Enter your full name", "your.email@example.com").
    - Add a **submit button**.
    - Implement **form validation**.